tcdowney/mando/README.md

 # mando
 > this is the way

-just a little app for testing nested paths
+just a little app for testing path-based routing

 ```
 docker run -p 8080:8080 downey/mando